Sexually Transmitted Infections (STIs)

 You may be advised to be re-tested after a few months and for your partner to be treated.

-If you are treated with antibiotics, you may wish to take a vaginal microbial supplement like Perfect V to help support the balance of your vaginal microbiome after treatment.
+If you are treated with antibiotics, you may wish to take a vaginal microbial supplement like Ultimate V to help support the balance of your vaginal microbiome after treatment.